 The structure of the Tier 2 Synchronized Reserve Market has been evaluated and the MMU has concluded that these markets are not structurally competitive as they are characterized by high levels of supplier concentration and inelastic demand.
 As a result, these markets are operated with market clearing prices and with offers based on the marginal cost of producing the product plus a margin.
 As a result of these requirements, the conduct of market participants within these market structures has been consistent with competition, and the market performance results have been competitive.
-However, compliance with calls to respond to actual synchronized reserve events remains less than 100 percent.
+However, the \$7.50 margin is not a cost.
+The margin is effectively a rule-based form of market power and is therefore not consistent with a competitive outcome.
+The \$7.50 margin should be eliminated.
+Participant performance has not been adequate.
+Compliance with calls to respond to actual synchronized reserve events remains less than 100 percent.
 For the six spinning events 10 minutes or longer in 2016, the average tier 2 synchronized reserve response was 85.5 percent of all scheduled MW.
 For the six spinning events 10 minutes or longer in 2017, the response was 87.6 percent of scheduled tier 2 MW.
-For the one spinning event longer than 10 minutes in the first three months of 2018, the response was 66.1 percent of scheduled tier 2 MW.
+For the six spinning events longer than 10 minutes in the first nine months of 2018, the response was 75.3 percent of scheduled tier 2 MW.
+Actual participant performance implies that the penalty structure is not adequate to incent performance.

 The rule that requires payment of the tier 2 synchronized reserve price to tier 1 synchronized reserve resources when the nonsynchronized reserve price is greater than zero, is inefficient and results in a substantial windfall payment to the holders of tier 1 synchronized reserve resources.
 Tier 1 resources have no obligation to perform and pay no penalties if they do not perform, and tier 1 resources do not incur any costs when they are part of the tier 1 estimate in the market solution.
 Tier 1 resources are already paid for their response if they do respond.
 Tier 1 resources require no additional payment.
 If tier 1 resources wish to be paid as tier 2 resources, the rules provide the opportunity to make competitive offers in the tier 2 market and take on the associated obligations.
-Overpayment of tier 1 resources based on this rule added \$89.7 million to the cost of primary reserve in 2014, \$34.1 million in 2015, \$4.9 million in 2016, \$2.2 million in 2017, and \$2,571,604 in the first three months of 2018.
+Overpayment of tier 1 resources based on this rule added \$89.7 million to the cost of primary reserve in 2014, \$34.1 million in 2015, \$4.9 million in 2016, \$2.2 million in 2017, and \$3.3 million in the first nine months of 2018.